The Safety Ratchet

 One participant died by suicide while messaging with the chatbot.
 The family shared the chat logs with the researchers.

 People went into freefall.
 Families broke apart.
 Someone is dead.
+I’m not questioning any of that.

 Here’s what I am questioning.